Cooloola Great Walk Sunshine Coast

 Dutgee walkers’ camp

-After a tiring day’s walk, relax near the banks of the Noosa River and a cultural site once known as Log Landing.
+After a tiring day’s walk, relax near the banks of the Upper Noosa River and a cultural site once known as Log Landing.

 Accessible by